 Thankfully, I was able to compensate until another card arrived two weeks later.
 My wife was with me, first of all, and she had her own checking account.
 We could transfer between them electronically.
 Also, I had another debit card for a backup account.
 Plus I had credit cards I could at least use for restaurants and stores.
 I had redundancy, in other words.
 I had a backup plan.

 If you’re traveling as a couple, don’t be in a hurry to consolidate your accounts.
 If one of you loses a card, gets robbed, or has to cut it up because of fraud, the other can step in and take over.
-Ideally both of you have at least one credit or debit card that’s not on you, that is placed somewhere else just in case.
-Ideally you have your accounts set up so that you can transfer between them.
+Ideally, both of you have at least one credit or debit card that’s not on you when you’re walking around, that is placed somewhere else just in case.
+Ideally, you also have your accounts set up so that you can transfer between them.
 Having a Paypal account linked to your main bank account as well–with a Paypal debit card—gives you yet another backup option.
 (They now charge a $2.50 fee though for ATM withdrawals.)

 In many countries, cash still rules, so it’s pretty tough to travel or live on a budget without pulling out the local currency on a regular basis.
-Set your finances up right before you leave and you could avoid a whole heap of fees on the road.
+Set your finances up right before you leave and you could avoid a whole heap of fees and hassles on the road when getting to your travel money.